unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 While other EEG simulation toolboxes exist, they each have limitations: they are dominantly based on the proprietary MATLAB software, they do not simulate continuous EEG, and they offer little support for designs more complex than two conditions or with non-linear effects.
 In contrast, UnfoldSim.jl is free and open-source and it allows to simulate continuous EEG signals even for complex designs.

 # Functionality
 The package provides four abstract types: `AbstractDesign`, `AbstractComponent`, `AbstractOnset` and `AbstractNoise`.
 In the following, we present the concrete types that are currently implemented.
-In addition, users can also implement their own concrete types fitting their individual needs.

 ## Experimental designs
+The design contains the levels of all conditions and predictors.
 Currently, we support a single and a multi-subject design.
-They are used to generate an experimental design containing the conditions and levels of all predictors.
 The multi-subject design uses the `MixedModelsSim.jl` package [@phillip_alday_2024_10669002] and allows a flexible specification of the random-effects structure by indicating which predictors are within- or between-subject (or item).
 Designs can be encapsulated, for instance, the `RepeatDesign` type which repeats the generated event table multiple times, thus generating new trials.

 ## Event basis functions (Components)
 `UnfoldSim.jl` provides a `LinearModelComponent` and a `MixedModelComponent` for single- and multi-subject simulation respectively.
 These components determine the shape of the response to an event.
 They consist of a basis function which is weighted by the user-defined regression model.
 The user specifies a basis function for the component by either providing a custom vector or selecting from prespecified bases, such as simplified EEG components like the N170, modeled as temporally shifted Hanning windows.
 Further, in the components’ model formulae, fixed-effects ($\beta s$) and random effects  (`MultiSubjectDesign`s only) need to be specified.